CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-gitlab-blueprint.md

 The GitLab open source edition is a developer tool that allows users to collaborate on code, create new projects, manage repositories, and perform code reviews.
 When using GitLab, users can keep their code on their own servers, either in the cloud or on-premise.
 For additional peace of mind, the free community edition even features enterprise-grade features such as a mature user permissions scheme and support for high availability.
 This GitLab stack is bundled with GitLab CI, a continuous integration server.
 Just point your projects at the CI server and automate all your tests.

 ### Audience
 CenturyLink Cloud Users

 ### Deploying GitLab on a New Server
-GitLab is available as a Blueprint for deployment on a **new server**.
+GitLab is available as a Blueprint for deployment on a new server.

 #### Steps
 1. Locate the Blueprint in the Blueprint Library.
+   * Login to the Control Portal.
+From the Nav Menu on the left, click **Orchestration > Blueprints Library**.
-   * Starting from the CenturyLink Control Portal, navigate to the Blueprints Library.
-Search for **GitLab on Linux** in the keyword search on the right side of the page.
+   * Search for 'GitLab on Linux' in the keyword search on the right side of the page.

-2. Click the Deploy Blueprint button.
+2. Click the `deploy blueprint` button.

 3. Set Required parameters.
    Set the following parameters in addition to those associated with your server itself (password, network, group, etc.):